-Finally, there are the usual.requirements of small.size, low weight; low cost and high reliability.
-The light emitting junction diode stands out as matching these requirements, it can be modulated at the needed speeds.
+Finally, there are the usual requirements of small size, low weight, low cost and high reliability.
+The light emitting junction diode stands out as matching these requirements.

+It can be modulated at the needed speeds.
 The proper selection of semiconductor materials and processing techniques results in high optical power and efficient coupling of it to the fiber optic cable.
 These optical sources are easily manufactured using standard integrated circuit processing.
-This leads to low cost and-high reliability, There are two types of light emitting junction diodes that can be used as thesoptieal source of the Transmitter, These are the light emitting diode (LED) and 'the laser diode (LD).
-This is not the place to discuss the physics of their operation, LED's are simpler and generate incoherent, lower power, light.
+This leads to low cost and high reliability.
+There are two types of light emitting junction diodes that can be used as the optical source of the Transmitter.
+These are the light emitting diode (LED) and the laser diode (LD).
+This is not the place to discuss the physics of their operation.
+LED's are simpler and generate incoherent, lower power, light.
 LD's are more complex and generate coherent, higher power light.
-Figure 2-1 illustrates the optical power output, P, from each of these devices asa function of the electrical current inplict.
-Figure power light the LD has a strong non-linearity or threshold effect, The LD may also be prone to kinks where the power actually decreases with inereasing bandwidth, With minor exceptions, LDs have advantages over LED's inthefollowing ways:
+Figure 2-1 illustrates the optical power output, P, from each of these devices as a function of the electrical current input, I, from the modulation circuitry.
+As the figure indicates the LED has a relatively linear P-I characteristic while the LD has a strong non-linearity or threshold effect.
+The LD may also be prone to kinks where the power actually decreases with increasing bandwidth.
+With minor exceptions, LDs have advantages over LED's in the following ways:

-- They can be modulated at very high speeds,
+- They can be modulated at very high speeds.

-- They produce greater optical power,
+- They produce greater optical power.

 - They have higher coupling efficiency to the fiber optic cable.